-This is the typical Sicilian salad prepared with orange and fennel, seasoned with onions and an emulsion of Evoo, orange juice, salt and pepper and other ingredients that might sound a bit unusual mixed together, yet they work wonderfully, by giving a sour and sweet taste at the same time, and that’s why we all love this Sicilian salad.
+This is the typical Sicilian salad prepared with orange and fennel, seasoned with onions and an emulsion of Evoo, orange juice, salt and pepper and other ingredients that might sound a bit unusual mixed together, yet they work wonderfully, by giving both a sweet and sour taste and that’s why we all love this Sicilian salad.

 It can be served to accompany both meat and fish dishes and it is perfect with practically any combination.